AbhishekMankame/CP_for_begineers/basic-concepts/big integer in C++/introduction.md

 | `int` | 32 | ~2.1 billion (`2^31 - 1`) |
 | `long long` | 64 | ~9.2 quintillion (`2^63 - 1`) |
 If you want to work with numbers larger than this, you need a custom implementation of Big Integer.

+## 🛠️How is Big Integer implemented in C++?
+You can either:
+1. Use existing libraries, or
+2. Implement your own using strings or vectors.